 Rain water penetration into the apartments during any remedial works was a potential risk.
 Hence it was imperative that the solution provided minimum delays between the work itemsIssues during the construction phase required Infracorr to:

 • Liaise with local council to obtain the necessary permits

 • Ensure that the contractor’s works were performed in accordance with Infracorr ‘s specification

 • Project manage the works for the Owners Corporation

-To ensure no recurrence of any water penetration, the design specified slab crack/joint sealing and two layers of cementitious membrane.
+To ensure no recurrence of any water penetration problems, together with slab crack/joint sealing, two layers of cementitious membrane were specified.

-Stage 1: Commenced in May 2017.
-Demolition works confirmed the findings of the investigation that virtually no effective waterproofing membrane was present.
+Demolition works during the early stages of the repair confirmed the findings of the investigation that an effective waterproofing membrane was not present.